Vos and its use in Spanish – Voseo

 Different forms of vos

 As you know, Spanish is the official language of many countries: 21 to be exact!
-Go have a look at some of the flags of these countries here.
 The Spanish language has evolved differently in various regions.
 Therefore, there are three forms of ‘

 - vos pronoun paired with the vos conjugation

 - tú pronoun paired with the vos conjugation